L–Single-Spin–Single-Mode Dynamics

 Zeeman shift

-Tunable via effective -field
+Tunable via effective B-field

 Sideband spectroscopy